Which top things can i do in bwindi impenetrable forest national park-uganda

-Gorilla trekking experience in Bwindi’s major activity which involves hiking/ walking/through Bwindi impenetrable forest searching for mountain gorillas, enjoy walking through swamps, cross rivers, and all the trails as you penetrate into the forest until when you locate the gentle apes in their natural habitat and once you have seen them travel can spend one-hour interacting with the mountain gorillas.
-Gorilla trekking in Bwindi is done in four major sections which include the Buhoma sector and Ruhija in the North part of Bwindi, the Nkuringo sector, and the Rushaga sector situated in the southern part of Bwindi, for travelers to trek in any of the above-given sectors, it depends on the mountain gorilla permit location a traveler purchase.
-A mountain gorilla tracking permit allows travelers to trek mountain gorillas giving you an opportunity to spend an hour with a mountain gorilla family in Bwindi, Gorilla permit can be purchased directly from the Uganda Wildlife Authority or Devine African Safaris.
-A mountain gorilla permit costs $700 for Foreign non-residents, $600 for Foreign residents, and $70 (250,000 Uganda Shilling) for East African Citizens per trek.
-Travelers interested in mountain gorilla trekking in Bwindi impenetrable forest national park we advise you to book your gorilla trekking permits for at least 3 to 4 months prior to their travel dates to the park for gorilla trek however last-minute gorilla trekking booking can also possible as long as the gorilla trekking permits are available.
+Gorilla trekking experience in Bwindi’s major activity, which involves hiking or walking through the impenetrable forest searching for mountain gorillas.
+Enjoy walking through swamps, crossing rivers, and all the trails as you penetrate into the forest until you locate the gentle apes in their natural habitat.
+Once you have seen them, you can spend up to an hour interacting with the mountain gorillas.
+Gorilla trekking in Bwindi is done in four major sections, which include the Buhoma sector and Ruhija in the North part of Bwindi, the Nkuringo sector, and the Rushaga sector situated in the southern part of Bwindi.
+For travelers to trek in any of the above-mentioned sectors, it depends on the location of the mountain gorilla permit they purchase.
+A mountain gorilla tracking permit allows travelers to trek mountain gorillas, giving you the opportunity to spend an hour with a mountain gorilla family in Bwindi, A gorilla permit can be purchased directly from the Uganda Wildlife Authority or Devine African Safaris.
+A mountain gorilla permit costs $700 for foreign non-residents, $600 for foreign residents, and $70 (250,000 Uganda Shilling) for East African citizens per trek.
+We recommend that travelers interested in mountain gorilla trekking in Bwindi Impenetrable Forest National Park book their gorilla trekking permits at least 3 to 4 months prior to their travel dates to the park for a gorilla trek; however, last-minute gorilla trekking booking is possible as long as the gorilla trekking permits are available.

-Gorilla Habituation Experience is another exciting activity to be engaged in Bwindi is impenetrable.
-Gorilla Habituation Experience is a gorilla activity that involves travelers trekking/ hiking and walking in the forest searching for the habituated mountain gorillas leaving together in a given mountain gorilla family once you have located the gorilla travelers are allowed to participate in many activities that gear mountain gorillas to get used to human beings.
-Gorilla Habituation Experience offers travelers an opportunity to spend more time with the gorillas, Gorilla habituation experience lasts from an hour to four hours encounter which is different from the normal one-hour gorilla encounter, during Bwindi impenetrable normal gorilla trekking.
-The Gorilla habituation experience is unique which gives travelers an opportunity to learn so much about the gentle apes.
-The Gorilla habituation experience is less crowded because they only allow a group of 4 people to trek a given semi-habituated mountain gorilla family.
-The Gorilla habituation experience permit costs $1500 for foreign nonresidents, $1000 for foreign residents, and 750,000 Uganda Shilling for East African citizens. just like normal Gorilla trekking, gorilla habituation permits are sold out faster we advise you to book your habituation permit early enough.
+Another exciting activity is gorilla habituation experience, and Bwindi is impenetrable.
+Gorilla Habituation Experience is a gorilla activity that involves travelers trekking, hiking, and walking in the forest searching for the habituated mountain gorillas, leaving together in a given mountain gorilla family once you have located the gorillas.
+Once you have located the gorillas, travelers are allowed to participate in many activities that gear mountain gorillas to get used to human beings.
+The Gorilla Habituation Experience allows visitors to spend more time with the gorillas, lasting from an hour to four hours, as opposed to the standard one-hour gorilla encounter during Bwindi Impenetrable National Park's normal gorilla trekking.
+The gorilla habituation experience is unique, which gives travelers an opportunity to learn so much about the gentle apes.
+Because they only allow a group of four people to trek a given semi-habituated mountain gorilla family, the gorilla habituation experience is less crowded.
+The gorilla habituation experience permit costs $1500 for foreign nonresidents, $1000 for foreign residents, and 750,000 Ugandan shillings for East African citizens.
+Just like normal gorilla trekking, gorilla habituation permits sell out quickly, so we advise you to book your permit early enough.

 Go one on one with the Batwa pygmies for Cultural encounters

-By Air: Travelers can opt to fly from Entebbe International Airport or Kajjansi airfield to Kisoro airstrip or Kihihi Airstrip to access any of the sectors of Bwindi.
-Scheduled and chartered flights are available and operated by Aero link Uganda. travelers need to plan with their trusted tour operator for a transfer from the airstrip to the booked lodge.
+By Air: Travelers can opt to fly from Entebbe International Airport or Kajjansi Airfield to Kisoro Airstrip or Kihihi Airstrip to access any of the sectors of Bwindi.
+Scheduled and chartered flights are available and operated by Aerolink Uganda.
+Travelers need to plan with their trusted tour operator for a transfer from the airstrip to the booked lodge.